 Creating a new dashboard folder

-- Click the carrot button next to the Navigation menu and select the Dashboards option from the drop-down menu.
+- Click the caret button next to the Navigation menu and select the Dashboards option from the drop-down menu.

-- Select the New Folder button located in the upper right-hand corner of the dashboard list view page.
+- Select the New Folder button located in the upper right-hand corner of the Dashboards page.